 What Is a Design Pattern (DP)

-A DP is an concept borrowed from software engineering that in turn borrowed it from architecture.
-A DP is a general reusable solution to a common problem.
+A DP is a concept borrowed from software engineering that is in turn borrowed from architecture.
+A DP is a general and reusable solution to a common problem.
 But the solution is not complete.
-Instead it is a template that one can apply to a lot of different situations.
+Instead it is a template that one can apply to a lot of different situations with minor modifications and customizations.

 Finally, a DP rarely stands alone.
-They are often closely related to other DPs and many solutions will often include multiple DPs.
+They are often closely related to other DPs and many solutions will include multiple DPs, sometimes within just a few lines of code.

 What a Design Pattern Is Not